 There are many amazing places worth visiting across Africa, but Kenya’s wealth of natural beauty makes it especially enticing as a destination where visitors can explore the origin of the Swahili word “safari” and the renowned Wildebeest migration.
 The diversity of what to see and do, coupled with the spirit of adventure, makes for some unforgettable memories in Kenya.
 The abundance of wildlife in various secluded game reserves and parks tops the list of things to see in Kenya.
-The Great Migration involves more than a million Wildebeest, a phenomenon that occurs annually (July-September) in Maasai Mara.
+The Great Migration involves more than a million Wildebeest, a phenomenon that occurs annually (July-September) in Masai Mara.

 As is the case along the tropics, Kenya’s landscape comprises rich tropical forests, savannah grassland, and sun-soaked arid lands, not to forget the pristine Indian Ocean coastline.
 Both the Maasai and the Samburu tribes have so much to offer the landscape with their cultures of preservation.
 Kenya perhaps is the only place on Earth where you can come face-to-face with a lion in Amboseli or witness a cache of million-plus flamingos in Lake Nakuru, all coexisting harmoniously with nature.

 Aside from the world-class safari parks, Kenya is home to a trove of treasures lined along its Indian Ocean coast.
 Snorkel in the fish-rich coral reefs along its pristine beaches Pearly while learning of the Swahili culture and sample the region’s best cuisine.
 The country’s varying topography is also stunning, with the Great Rift Valley cutting right across the country from the Northern end through to Tanzania to the South.
 Nairobi is the country’s administrative backbone and a gateway to the following exciting and evocative destinations.